Cynth42/arcade-game/README.md

 ## Instructions

- Use keyboard arrow keys to move the player around the game board to reach the top of the board -player can move left, right, up and down with the arrow keys
+ Use the keyboard arrow keys to move the player around the game board to reach the top of the board -player can move left, right, up and down with the arrow keys

- Make sure to dodge those devious lady bugs who cross the road!
-Y -if the player comes in contact with the bugs, the player will be sent to the center at the bottom of the board
+ Avoid contact with devious lady bugs who cross the road!
+ -if the player comes in contact with the bugs, the player will be sent down to its starting location at the bottom center of the board

  Game is over or won
  -when the player reaches the river at the top wall